-The specific numerical targets included in the Act-for instance, the 2,000,000 RECs from new wind and new photovoltaics by 2020-21-are statewide targets which do not specify individualized REC targets for each utility.
-In 2017, 2018, and 2019, the Agency procured RECs through its competitive procurements based on statewide RPS targets rather than individual targets by utility.
+The specific numerical targets included in the Act-for instance, the 3,000,000 RECs from new wind and new photovoltaics by 2025-26-are statewide targets which do not specify individualized REC targets for each utility.
+Since the passage of P.A.
+99-0906, the Agency has procured RECs through its competitive procurements based on statewide RPS targets rather than individual targets by utility.
 Contract quantities stemming from those procurements were then assigned to each of the three participating utilities based on an RPS Budget-weighted basis.

-For this Revised Plan, the Agency proposes to continue conducting the procurement of RECs (to the extent possible given budget constraints discussed elsewhere in this Chapter) based on statewide RPS goals and targets which, due to changes in load forecasts and the presence of new RECs under contract, have been updated from those contained in the Initial Plan.
+For this draft Revised Plan, the Agency proposes to continue conducting the procurement of RECs (if possible, given budget constraints discussed elsewhere in this Chapter) based on statewide RPS goals and targets which, due to changes in load forecasts and the presence of new RECs under contract, have been updated from those contained in prior Plans.
 The cost of the RECs associated with RPS procurements will be allocated to each utility through REC procurement contracts specific to the applicable utility (and independent of supplier performance under other utilities' contracts), based on each utility's Renewable Portfolio Standard Budget ("RPS Budget").

-Table 3-1 shows the proposed allocation across each of the three utilities based on each utility's cost cap rate and eligible load.189
+Table 3-1shows the proposed allocation across each of the three utilities based on each utility's cost cap rate and eligible load.
+182

-189 This allocation method was initially developed to allocate the RECs from the August 31, 2017 Initial Forward Procurement and was based on the RPS Budget for 2020-2021, which uses the prior year delivered volumes as reference.
+182 This allocation method was initially developed to allocate the RECs from the August 31, 2017 Initial Forward Procurement and was based on the RPS Budget for 2020-2021, which uses the prior year delivered volumes as reference.
 The 2019-2020 reference delivery year was used because it will be the first year when all load, including that served by ARES, will be under the IPA's REC procurements, thus making the resulting RPS Budget a better representation of future RPS Budgets.
-As shown in Table 3-1, the allocation to each utility is based on the utility's share of the 2020-2021 delivery year RPS Budget.
-As noted in Chapter 6, the same allocation will be used for the Adjustable Block Program procurements to each utility.
+As shown in Table 3-1 Table 3-1, the allocation to each utility is based on the utility's share of the 2022-2023 delivery year RPS Budget.
+As noted in Chapter 6, the same allocation will generally be used for the Adjustable Block Program contract awards.